jianwang87/Value-Windows-and-Doors-project/README.md

 # FOR PAYROLL TEMPLATE
 # Input the order number and all kinds of windows quantities in work sheet
 # The payroll of all the workers will be calculated by itself
-# REMEMBER TO SAVE AS A NEW FILE WHEN YOU USE IT EVERY TIME.
+# REMEMBER TO SAVE AS A NEW FILE EVERY TIME YOU USE IT.